hehao98/MIT6.828Labs-JOS/reports/Lab3.md

 > **Exercise 7.** Add a handler in the kernel for interrupt vector T_SYSCALL.
 You will have to edit kern/trapentry.S and kern/trap.c's trap_init().
 You also need to change trap_dispatch() to handle the system call interrupt by calling syscall() (defined in kern/syscall.c) with the appropriate arguments, and then arranging for the return value to be passed back to the user process in %eax.
 Finally, you need to implement syscall() in kern/syscall.c.
 Make sure syscall() returns -E_INVAL if the system call number is invalid.
 You should read and understand lib/syscall.c (especially the inline assembly routine) in order to confirm your understanding of the system call interface.
 Handle all the system calls listed in inc/syscall.h by invoking the corresponding kernel function for each call.

-To implement syscall, we have to understand the following inline assembly.
+To implement system call, we have to understand the following in-line assembly.

 ```c
 asm volatile("int %1\n"